zeustamil/paulrhayes.com/source/_posts/auto-scrolling-parallax-effect-without-javascript.md

 </div>
 ```

 For the CSS the background container is set to a fixed position (for convenience more than anything) and spread across the bottom of the page using the top, left, bottom and right properties.
 The background images are defined using the background shorthand property with multiple declarations being comma delimited, the first being the top-most.
-Each of the images has a different position defined in percentage, so as the size of the container changes (e.g. on window resize) the images move disproportionately to each other; creating the impressive parallax effect.
+Each of the images has a different position defined in percentage, so as the size of the container changes (eg on window resize) the images move disproportionately to each other; creating the impressive parallax effect.

 ```css
 #background {